Everly (band)

 Everly was an American folk musical duo formed in Battle Ground, Washington in 2008 by friends Bethany Joy Lenz and Amber Sweeney.
 Their debut EP, Mission Bell, was launched on iTunes.
-The duo released a series of digitally released B Track albums that have been featured on The CW hit television series, One Tree Hill, on which Lenz was an actor and director.
+The duo released a series of digitally released B Track albums that have been featured on The CW television series One Tree Hill, on which Lenz was an actress and director of.

 On November 29, 2012, Lenz confirmed that Everly split and will no longer be making music.